Making-Sense-Info/Varese/use-cases/insee.md

     2
     categories-16.png No

+several possibilites to handle universe define logicaly ,
+- use a UniverseGenerationCode,
+- use a the definition of a sub-universe
+- use intersection of mulitple references to universe
+- use the link with the question and the vairable.

+modelling of each case to be proposed

 - we could open the discussion by analysing the gap between what exists and what should be used (in terms of representation, universe) to improve the documentation and actionability of metadata in a repetitive context.

 - depiction of our strategy and the question we want to raise with LFS

 - proposals or questions on the DDI L model could be formulated if necessary and possible.

+-2 Mapping information between variables (good one create on ontology to qualify the basedOn relation sustainability)
+    • Mapping with a previous variable announcing they are consistant
+    • Link with  a weighting variable;
+        ◦ panel (longitudinal or one point in time analysis);
+    • Caveats indicating the sucessive variables are not consistant;
+    • Variable built based one or several variables ;
+    Concept change, or new wording to present the concept

+-3 correspondance table between the code and the filed to document the changes

 ## what do we want to formalize and why?